some-natalie/some-natalie/_posts/2023-02-01-securing-ghactions-with-arc.md

 A deployment will control the scope (who can use it - repo/org/enterprise) and a lot more about that particular type of runner.
 Common settings here include which image to use and what, if any, shared mounts to set up.
 It also controls horizontal scaling (how many runners to have) and vertical scaling (resource requests and limits).

-> See how there's no production workloads such as an application or other non-CI jobs here?
+See how there's no production workloads such as an application or other non-CI jobs here?
 That's no accident.
 Even with all the guidelines and isolation, I have a hard time trying to save a few dollars (and a little incremental extra time) for another cluster so that we can have :ring: **One Cluster To Rule Them All** :ring:
+{: .notice--info}

 ![slide-22](/assets/graphics/2023-02-01-sec-of-ghactions-arc/Slide22.png)